tyedem/Toronto-Real-Estate-Analysis/README.md

 1. Open your CLI
 2. Navigate to the location of this cloned repository
+3. Execute `conda activate pyvizenv` to load recommended environment
-3. Execute `panel serve dashboard.ipynb`
+4. Execute `panel serve dashboard.ipynb`
-4. Copy & paste the localhost address from your CLI to your browser.
+5. Copy & paste the localhost address from your CLI to your browser.

 Once loaded in your browser, the dashboard will appear as the screenshots below.